mogilvie/CalendarBundle/Resources/doc/index.md

 - Provide custom validators on forms
 - Fully comment docBlocks
-- Integrate invitees and comments
+- Integrate attendees and comments
 - Implement event series
 - Unit tests to be added
 - Translation files are required for both backend and frontend